Pin for later!

 Place upside down on a baking sheet and put in a pre-heated 400F oven.
 Bake for 40 minutes to an hour.
 Check to see if done by piercing the skin of the squash with a sharp steak knife.
 Squash will be done when the knife slides in easily.

 Carefully flip them right side up.
 Using two forks, one to secure the squash and the other to shred place the fork to shred at the top of the squash around the rim left by removing the seeds.
 Pierce the flesh slightly and slide the fork down toward the bottom of that hole.
 Remove the fork and place it back up at the top again.
 Repeat going around in a circle until the entire thing is shredded.

-Repeat the process for the next half of spaghetti squash.
+Repeat the process for the next half of the spaghetti squash.

 - Ingredients For Spaghetti Squash Recipe

 - 1 large spaghetti squash - feeds 2x4 people depending on their appetite